limo-756/github-pages-with-jekyll/_posts/2022-04-03-DB-Isolation-Levels.md

 Eg:

 ### What is Phantom read?
 If in a transaction, a read query is performed 2 times then in result of 2 queries there could be difference of rows.
 As some other transaction can insert a row.
+This can occur when range locks are not acquired on performing a SELECT, WHERE operation.

 ##### Credits :
 1. [Why do We Have Repeatable Read and Serializable Isolation Levels?](https://www.youtube.com/watch?v=xR70UlE_xbo)